InlandRevenue/GWS/Service - Push Notification/README.md

 > NOTE: The real production and non-production the XML and ZIP files will be PGP encrypted.

+## Requirements:

+* Software Providers needs to provide the following:
+	* IP Address and port number for a SFTP server
+	* SFTP Username and Password
+	* SFTP remote directory
+	* Public PGP key - used for payload encryption

+* The On-boarding Team will provide a
+	* SSH Keys for SFTP

 ## Products using this service:
 * [Income Tax](../Product%20-%20Income%20Tax/)